Agneli/CSS-Guidelines/README.md

 this file.
 Each item in the table of contents maps directly to a section title.

 Isso irá falar ao próximo desenvolvedor exatamente oque ele pode esperar encontrar nesse arquivo.
-Cada item da tabela de conteúdo mapeia diretamente a um título de seção
+Cada item do índice mapeia diretamente um título de seção

 If you are working in one big stylesheet, the corresponding section will also be in that file.
 If you are working across multiple files then each item in the table of contents will map to an include which pulls that section in.

-Se você esta trabalhando em uma grande folha de estilo, a seção correspondete tambem irá estar nesse arquivo.
-Se voce esta trabalhando em varios outros documentos onde cada item da tabela de conteúdo irá mapear
+Se você esta trabalhando em uma grande folha de estilo, a seção correspondente tambem irá estar nesse arquivo.
+Se você estiver trabalhando em vários arquivos, então cada item no índice será mapeado para uma include que puxa essa seção dentro

 ### Section titles
+### Título das seções

 The table of contents would be of no use unless it had corresponding section titles.
 Denote a section thus:

+O índice seria inútil se não tem seção correspondente títulos.
+Indique uma secção da seguinte forma:

     /*------------------------------------*\
         $RESET